fusioncharts/dev_centre_docs/getting-started/vue/slice-data-plot-using-custom-api-in-vuejs.md

     * Set the `dataFormat` as JSON.
     * Embed the json data as the value of `dataSource`.

-3. Create a component to include `react-fusioncharts` component.

 4. In the above sample:
     * A function is called to slice items when radio buttons are clicked using the slicePlotItems API.
     * `onSliceClick` method activates the radio buttons when plots are clicked.